Bhupesh-V/til/Shell/generate-feed-files-in-git-repo.md

 I like to log my notes & [TILs](https://github.com/Bhupesh-V/til) in a git repository and recently I had an idea to showcase (& automate) my most recent learnings on my [github profile](https://github.com/Bhupesh-V/#recent-works).

-Github is nice enough to provide us with RSS feeds for the latest commits inside a repo but it lacks the most basic thing of telling me what commit introduced a new file.
+Github is nice enough to provide us with RSS feeds for the latest commits inside a repo but it lacks the most basic thing of telling me what commit introduced a new file (i.e recent files in a repo).

-The following command will show each new path that was added to the git history along with the commit date (sorted by most recent).
+The following command will show each new relative path that was added to the git history along with the commit date (sorted by most recent).

 ```bash
 git log --no-color --date=format:'%d %b, %Y' --diff-filter=A --name-status --pretty='%ad'